2019 California Minimum Wage Increase

 - Posted by Chantal Mariotti

-On January 1st 2017, California is increasing its minimum wage to $10.50 per hour for businesses with 26 or more employees.
-Smaller businesses, with 25 or fewer employees, may continue to pay the current minimum wage ($10/hour).
+On January 1st 2019, California increased its minimum wage to $12 per hour for businesses 26 or more employees.
+The minimum wage for smaller businesses, with 25 or fewer employees, was increased to $11/hour.

 This increase is part of a larger change, which is slowly raising the California minimum wage up to $15 per hour.
 Larger businesses will have to meet the $15/hour minimum wage by 2022, whereas smaller businesses have until 2023.